Package Leaflet: Information for the User

 If you have any other questions about the use of this medication, ask your doctor or pharmacist.

-Regarding the following side effects, it should be noted that they depend to a great extent on the dose and vary from patient to patient.
+Regarding the following adverse effects, it should be noted that they depend largely on the dose and vary from patient to patient.

-The side effects observed most frequently are of a gastrointestinal nature.
-They may appear, particularly in elderly patients, peptic ulcers, gastrointestinal perforation or hemorrhage, in some cases fatal.
-After administration, nausea, vomiting, diarrhea, flatulence, constipation, indigestion, abdominal pain, melena, hematemesis, ulcerative stomatitis, exacerbation of colitis and Crohn's disease have been reported.
-Less frequently, inflammation of the stomach lining (gastritis) has been observed.
+The most frequently observed adverse effects are of a gastrointestinal nature.
+Ulcers, perforation, or gastrointestinal bleeding may occur, especially in elderly patients, and in some cases can be fatal.
+After administration, nausea, vomiting, diarrhea, flatulence, constipation, indigestion, abdominal pain, melena, hematemesis, ulcerative stomatitis, exacerbation of colitis, and Crohn's disease have been reported.
+Gastritis has been observed less frequently.

-Medicines such as ibuprofen may be associated with a small increase in the risk of suffering a heart attack (myocardial infarction) or stroke.
+Medications like ibuprofen may be associated with a small increased risk of suffering a heart attack (myocardial infarction) or stroke.
 Fluid retention (edema), high blood pressure, and heart failure have been reported in association with NSAIDs.

-The side effects are indicated according to the frequency of appearance.
+Adverse effects are indicated according to their frequency of occurrence.
 The following classification is used:

 Rare: may affect up to 1 in 1,000 patients.